Best Stock Market Indicator Update

-According to this system, the market is now untradable and a signal to exit all long trading.
-The OEXA200R is at 60%, and all three secondary indicators are negative.
+According to this system, the market is now tradable and a signal to enter and continue all long trading.
+The OEXA200R is at 84% and all three secondary indicators are positive.

-- Slow STO is NEGATIVE (red line above black line)
+- Slow STO is POSITIVE (black line above red line)

 Background on the "Carlucci" Indicator

 The OEXA200R is a metric used to assess the state of the market in order to make profitable trading decisions.
 That is, whether we are in a bull market, a bear market or transitioning from one to the other, as well as market volatility and risk within each of those situations.
 Historically, it has also given traders a clear early warning signal of impending serious market downturns and later safe re-entry points.
 While not intended as a day trading tool per se, it can certainly be used as background information by highly speculative traders.
 Simply put, the OEXA200R gives traders the ability to identify the most opportune conditions within which to execute their various long, short or hold strategies.

 "Tradable" refers to the point at which it is most advantageous to enter and continue long trading.

 "Un-tradable" refers to the point at which it is advisable to exit all long positions that have not already automatically closed with a trailing stop loss.
 Please be aware that the OEXA exit points are not always timed at the exact top of any run up, that is impossible to predict.
 However, a trailing stop will follow the price to the highest point and close out as it falls from there, meaning most positions should have closed before the OEXA exit signal appears and thus should close at a point higher than at the exit signal.